 When you start your new workout plan, it is important to begin at an easy, light level and then gradually increase the intensity and duration over time.
 As we stated earlier, the goal is not necessarily to run a marathon, but rather to establish a healthy lifestyle that will ease arthritic symptoms.

 If an arthritic condition is causing problems in your lower limbs, our staff at Advanced Foot and Ankle can help.
-We provide effective podiatric services for our patients from across the Twin Falls and Burley, ID communities (and everywhere in between).
-Call us at (208) 731-6321 to find out how we can help you or your loved ones.
-You can also schedule your appointment online for either of our offices today.
+We provide effective podiatric services for our patients from across the Twin Falls, ID communities.